 Ramsey County COVID-19 vaccine tracker: 41% of people fully vaccinated

-Some 41% of people living in Ramsey County are fully vaccinated as of May 25, according to data from the Centers for Disease Control and Prevention.
+Currently, 41% of people living in Ramsey County are fully vaccinated as of June 1, according to data from the Centers for Disease Control and Prevention.

 The CDC considers someone fully vaccinated two weeks after they've been given a single-dose shot (Johnson & Johnson) or a second shot (either Pfizer or Moderna).

-The five counties with the highest percentage of their population fully vaccinated in North Dakota as of May 25 are Nelson County (53%), Cavalier County (45%), Sargent County (45%), Cass County (44%) and Ransom County (43%).
+The five counties with the highest percentage of their population fully vaccinated in North Dakota as of June 1 are Nelson County (54%), Sargent County (46%), Cavalier County (45%), Cass County (44%) and Ransom County (44%).

 For a county-by-county look at the vaccination rollout, see our COVID-19 vaccine tracker, which is updated daily.